This is a story of Margaret Hamilton and how she changed the way we see and handle technology today!

 Do you have a clue of how programming was in its early days?

-Have you ever thought you can write a code to take a man to the moon?
+Have you ever thought of how possible it was to write a code that could take man to the moon?

 In fact, you won’t imagine it was written by hand by a woman in her early thirties.

-What a beautiful smile on her face, yet she did the tedious job of writing code by hand for the onboard guidance software, which made it possible for Astronauts Neil Armstrong and Buzz Aldrin to safely land on the moon instead of aborting their mission entirely.
+What a beautiful smile on her face, yet she did the tedious job of writing all the codes by hand for the onboard guidance software, which made it possible for Astronauts Neil Armstrong and Buzz Aldrin to safely land on the moon instead of aborting their mission entirely.

 In spite of her hard work and effort of writing the code that landed man safely on the moon in the age where computer science was at its birth, she remained among the women not recognized for her endeavors that helped send a man to the moon.

 Hamilton was so passionate about her work that she would bring her daughter Lauren that was 4-year old to the lab on weekends and evenings.